jordanmollot/SharedBudgetAPI/README.md

-    POST /:budgetId/transactions - if authorized, creates transaction GET /:budgetId/transactions - if authorized, should get all transactions for their specific budget GET /:budgetId/transactions/:transactionId - if authorized, should get specific transaction from their specific budget GET /:budgetId/transactions/search - if authorized, should search all their transactions for their specific budget PUT /:budgetId/transactions/:transactionId- edit/update a specific transaction
+    POST /:budgetId/transactions - if authorized, creates transaction GET /:budgetId/transactions - if authorized, should get all transactions for their specific budget GET /:budgetId/transactions/:transactionId - if authorized, should get specific transaction from their specific budget GET /:budgetId/transactions/search - if authorized, should search/filter all their transactions for that budget by category, expense or income
+    PUT /:budgetId/transactions/:transactionId- edit/update a specific transaction
     DELETE /:budgetId/transactions/:transactionId - delete a specific transaction Categories